-Even though sentiments about the state of the economy is downbeat, there are many signs that actually point to this being a great (perhaps even best) time to start a business – whether it’s an idea you’ve had for years, a side hustle to earn extra income, or finally take action to solve a pain point you, and many others you know, have.
+Even though sentiments about the state of the economy remains downbeat, there are many signs that actually point to this being a great (perhaps even best) time to start a business – whether it’s an idea you’ve had for years, a side hustle to earn extra income, or finally take action to solve a pain point you, and many others you know, have.

 #1 New Opportunities Come As People Work, Play And Live Differently

-However, COVID-19 has totally transformed travel patterns, consumption preferences, and there is a void in the needs of many people’s socially-distanced lives.
+However, COVID-19 has transformed travel patterns, consumption preferences, and there is a void in the needs of many people’s socially-distanced lives.

 It has opened a huge market for online conferencing solutions, virtual events, collaboration tools, next-generation social networks, better last-mile logistics solutions, home entertainment and more.